zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 something that might hurt you.
 Christian says, “I w as sick for two days.”
 The last time he was Liang's guinea pig, he was sick for two  days.

 Christian isn't very interested in helping Liang.
 L iang says, however, “That was a stroke of bad luck.”
-A “stroke of bad luck” means i t was a negative experience but it probably won't happen again.
+A “stroke of bad luck” means it was a negative experience but it probably won't happen again.
 It was just bad  luck.
 It was just an accident.
 It was something that happened that will probably not happen again.
 She then says, “Come on, please.”
 “Come on” is often used in  English to get someone to agree with you or to go with you.
 In this case, Lia ng wants Christian to agree to taste her creations.
 Christian says, “Count me out. ” This is another way of saying “no.” “Count me out” means don't include me in that  activity.
 I don't want to participate.
 Christian says, “No amount of pleading  is going to change my mind.”

 “To plead” (plead) means to beg someone, to ask the m repeatedly, perhaps in a somewhat sad way.
 Your children might plead with yo u to buy them an ice cream cone or take them to the circus or a carnival, “Oh Dad, please, please, I really want to go, Dad.”
 That was me when I was younger.
 W ell, Christian says, “No amount of pleading is going to change my mind.”
 “No  amount of” is a phrase we use to emphasize that this thing is not going to ha ppen.
 It doesn't matter what the other person says.
 So, we put those two together “n o amount” and “pleading,” and we get the idea here that it doesn't matter wha t Liang says or how much she pleads with Christian.
 He's not going to change his  mind.
 He's not going to change his opinion, change his decision.